-To gain access to the Building after-hours and on non-business days, tenants must use the Pease Street entrance, Jefferson Street entrance or the sky walks from the parking garage.
-For the safety of all, management requires tenants entering and leaving the Building after-hours to present their access control magnetic pass card key at Security.
+To gain access to the building after-hours and on non-business days, tenants must use the Polk Street entrance or the crosswalk from the parking garage.
+For the safety of all, management requires tenants entering and leaving the building after-hours to present their access control magnetic pass card key at Security.